EN

 filler@godaddy.com

-I define spirit as your will to be YOU, your drive to make something of your life.
-It takes energy, desire, and will to exist, even if you’ve often thought about or even tried to kill yourself.
-This is what many spiritual practices call “Soul”.
+At Equipoise Integral Counseling LLC, we focus on your physical experience, including sensations from within your body, in relation to your thoughts, emotions, and spirit.
+I define spirit as your will to be YOU and your drive to make something of your life.
+It takes energy, desire, and will to exist, even if you’ve often contemplated or even attempted to end your life.
+This essence is what many spiritual practices refer to as the 'Soul'.

+We pay attention to what's happening between you and me as we explore your life, concerns, and history through a lens of psychodynamic therapy.
+How you relate with me reveals a lot about how you relate to others and the world, which is particularly important in chronic illness counseling.
+We'll use this understanding to examine how your attachment style influences your patterns of communicating and connecting.
+For example, you may not have been able to stand up for yourself in your family of origin.
 You may have had to please and appease, rage or flee, and you continue to do this with others even though you’re an adult.
 It is likely that you will do it with me.
-Together we'll reflect on our dynamics in the "here and now" to figure out: Is it still working for you, or would another way of responding work better?
+Together, we'll reflect on our dynamics in the 'here and now' to figure out: Is it still working for you, or would another way of responding, informed by trauma-informed therapy, work better?

 (Photo: Lavinia lMagliocco, LPC, CRC, Somatic therapist in Portland, bald with a bold head tattoo.)